steemit/whitepaper/README.md

 This repository contains the LaTeX source code for the Whitepaper.
 The instructions to clone the repository and build the PDF using pandoc are described below.

-Currently the build instructions are for Ubuntu 16.04 or higher.
-Eventually these will be expanded to use Docker and work on other operating systems.
-Users are welcome to try out the build in their local environments and submit a pull request to update the readme instructions if they are able to get it to successfully build on a different OS.
+Currently the build instructions are for Ubuntu 16.04 or higher but may successfully build on other distributions.
+Pull requests to update the whitepaper will be gladly accepted and reviewed.

 ## Installation Instructions